 Hundreds of thousands of clients all over the world use City Index as their provider of choice.
 Here’s why.

 Over 99% of trades are executed in less than a second.
-If the price moves in your favour while the order is being processed, we’ll execute your order at the better price.

 With 24/5 dedicated client support, we’re always on hand to help – and 99.99% of all valid trades are executed by our market-leading trading technology.